RamblingCookieMonster/PSDeploy/docs/Examples/Example-Filesystem-Deployment-Follow-Along.md

+# Example: FileSystem Deployment Follow Along
 This section will illustrate a simple deployment via a *.psdeploy.ps1 file.
 These are more flexible than yaml deployments, given that you can include inline PowerShell code.

 This might look convoluted, but most of the code is creating some test data for you to deploy.
 All you need to do in reality is set up a *.PSDeploy.ps1 file, and Invoke-PSDeploy.

-### Stage Things
+## Stage Things

 Let's set up a few folders and files that we will use in our PSDeploy example: